 Our monkey brain is easier to program when we are young.
 The more exposure to propaganda, the more susceptible we are to groupthink manipulation.
 It is the primary tactic organized religion uses to maintain control.
 The longer you are exposed, the harder it becomes to remove the programming.

 It’s hard to break away from religion once you are in its grip.
 Organized religions make it hard, so you can’t break free.
 The belief system becomes your identity, so leaving the faith is emotionally challenging.
 They purposely commingle personal and business relationships with the belief system.
 These relationships reinforce their control.
 It would help if you found others who have escaped the religious turmoil.
 If you can, locate an organization like ours.
-It helps to have resources peers who have gone through the process of de-programming.
+It helps to have resources and peers who have gone through the process of de-programming.

 Taking control of the primitive mind isn’t easy.
 You need to find programming that is affecting it.
 Sometimes it is unhealthy thought scripts of our personality.
 It’s likely the problem is the programming of the cultural narrative.